Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Discussion

 \section{Discussion}

 Our main goal in this paper was to shed light on various aspects of the family of inverse probability weight estimators, discuss its weakness and strengths and highlight the connections between survey sampling and Monte Carlo integration via these popular tool pervasive in Statistical literature.
-For survey sampling, we consider some of the `weak paradoxes' \citep{ghosh2015weak} that arise from using inverse probability estimators using the well-known examples from \citet{wasserman2004bayesian} and \citet{basu1988statistical}, and show that a standard hierarchical Bayes' estimator due to \citep{li2010bayesian} leads to robustness against pathological situations.
-We provide asymptotic results for consistency of the Bayes' estimate in Wasserman's example and show that both the Bayes' estimator and the binning-smoothing idea \citep{ghosh2015weak} achieves lower variation in mean squared errors.
+For survey sampling, we consider some of the `weak paradoxes' \citep{ghosh2015weak} that arise from using inverse probability estimators using the well-known examples from \citet{wasserman2004bayesian} and \citet{basu1988statistical}, and review the merits and demerits of popular IPW estimators.
+In particular, we show that the hierarchical Bayes' estimator due to \citep{li2010bayesian} leads to robustness against pathological situations but admits bias in presence of confounding.
+We provide sufficient conditions for consistency of the Li's posterior mean estimate in Wasserman's example and show that, under certain conditions, both the Li's estimator and the binning-smoothing idea \citep{ghosh2015weak} achieves lower variation in mean squared errors.
 We then highlight the analogous tools in Monte Carlo integration, revisiting a few earlier works \citep[e.g.][]{hesterberg1988advances}, where the Horvitz--Thompson estimator is likened to the na\"ive importance sampling, and much like survey sampling, self-normalized weights or using control variates lead to better estimators.
 We conclude with a brief discussion of applications in the context of causal inference, a key use of IPW estimators, and a few possible directions for future work.

 A possible future direction, borrowing from \citep{kong2003theory} is to use the general semiparametric models and the associated estimators or computational algorithm for $k > 1$ in the context of survey sampling that would allow one to combine data from one or more surveys that use different but known inclusion probabilities.
 We conjecture that this might lead to improved estimators for average treatment effect estimation, which we briefly describe next.